apache/dubbo-website/docs/en-us/user/demos/accesslog.md

 </logger>
 ```

-If you only want logging the access log of specified provide service,but not all services.It's supported too.The Example:
+If you only want logging the access log of specified provide service,but not all services, it's supported too.The Example:
 ```xml
 <dubbo:service accesslog="true" .../>
 ```